Rom943/ASP.Net-React.js-Web-Store-App/README.md

 ### Seller Features

 1. **Manage Products:**
-   - Sellers can effortlessly add new products and update existing inventory items.
+   - Sellers can effortlessly add new products, update existing products and delete the products.

 2. **View Sales and Reviews:**
    - Access sales data and customer reviews to make informed decisions about product performance.